Free U.S. Shipping ($70+)

 Consuming epicatechin with a vitamin and mineral-rich meal may enhance its bioavailability and effectiveness due to improved overall gastrointestinal transit and nutrient synergy.

-The Takeaway: Epicatechin Doses
+Optimal Epicatechin Doses

-Epicatechin may benefit healthy blood flow, antioxidant capacity, and muscle performance, making it a desirable addition for those looking to support their active lifestyle.
-These supplements are generally well-tolerated, with minimal side effects as long as you stay within your appropriate dosage range.
+Epicatechin benefits healthy blood flow, antioxidant capacity, and muscle performance, making it a desirable addition for those looking to support their active lifestyle.

-For those looking to incorporate epicatechin into their supplement stack, Neurogan Health offers high-quality epicatechin supplements that are not only potent but also the most cost-effective on the market.
+For those looking to incorporate epicatechin into their stack, Neurogan Health offers high-quality epicatechin supplements that are not only potent but also the most cost-effective on the market.

 Resources: